alserok/system-design/telegram/readme.md

 As DB, I have chosen Mongo because it is suitable for a high load and storing data that may significantly differ(f.e a message may have attached files, reply etc.)
+Also, ACID is not required (in chats we can let our system be eventual consistent), and we can let our system be BASE and scaling with Mongo will be more convenient.

 <img src="images/s3.png" alt="s3">